manikcloud/DevOps-Tutorial/2-Git/README.md

 # SSH Connectivity to your Simplilearn lab VM

-- Step 1 - Loging to github
+- Step 1: Loging to github
 - Step 2: Create a Repo
-- Step 3 : Click on your user profile and clicl on stetting
+- Step 3: Click on your user profile and clicl on stetting
 - step 4: Click on ssh key
-- step 4.: Copy and paste your pub key
+- step 5: Copy and paste your pub key
 - Step 6: Click OK
 - Step 7: Clone your repo

-## create ssh key in your lab vm
+## Create ssh key in your lab vm

 - Step 1: Login to lab VM and open terminal
 - Step 2: runthe following command